What does “senshuu” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “senshuu” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - senshuu – 先週 (せんしゅう) : a noun meaning ‘last week’ in Japanese.
+This can also work as an adverb almost anywhere in a sentence.
 These two kanji characters literally mean a ‘previous week’.
-This kanji concept is completely in line with the meaning.
-This word can also work as an adverb almost anywhere in a sentence.
+So, what the kanji characters express is completely in line with the actual meaning.

 Hope my explanations are understandable and helpful for Japanese learners.